mybirth0407/intensity_prediction/README.txt

 |-- src
     |-- main.py # learning and inference using DNN

 This project is a graduation project for the semester of 2017-1.
 (Professor Eunok Paek) The protein sequence was converted into a feature vector by feature engineering and then model learned and inferred using deep learning.
-Although the result was not good, it was first tried in the BIS LAB. and it was selected as the excellent work.
+Although the result was not good, it was first tried in the BIS LAB. and it was selected as the excellent graduated project.